-CHECK YOUR BLOOD PRESSURE REGULARLY
+1. CHECK YOUR BLOOD PRESSURE REGULARLY

-High blood pressure is the number one modifiable risk factor for stroke.
+High blood pressure is a leading cause of stroke.
 A person with high blood pressure is up to seven times more likely to have a stroke than someone with normal or low blood pressure.

 Blood pressure is a measurement of the force of blood on the blood vessel walls as it travels through the body.
-High blood pressure puts additional stress on the blood vessels throughout your body, especially the ones in your brain.
-This can damage blood vessels which can lead to stroke.
+High blood pressure causes the blood vessel walls to thicken and break down.
+A blood clot or piece of fatty tissue may break off the wall and travel to the brain where it may block an artery causing a stroke.